rl-illya13/prjctr-mlops/ner-sa-ml-design-doc.md

 - for a given end-user the API response time should be acceptable: <3s
 - number of concurrent users: 1-10
 - number of news feeds: 1-10
-- number of RL/ML model: 1..n
+- number of RL/ML model: 1
-- number of training loops: 1
+- number of full-training loops: 0
+- number of tuning-training loops and evaluations: 1-100
+- number of RL/ML model deployment: 1..n

 ### 5.4.
 Security
-- game bot connects to a game environment with API key
-- in tournament mode - it is important to have API key /connectivity to public game environment secure
-- in training / simulation mode - game environment assumed to be private, not exposed to the internet and security is less important
+- public access - no security
+- public data - no or limited security
+- public APIs - no security

 ### 5.5.
 Data privacy
-As game events are public - game data assumed to be public data.
+- public data
+- public pre-trained models
-Trained model is assumed as research project.
-So it is considered as public data as well.
+- tuned model is assumed as research project.
+So it is considered as public data as well

 ### 5.6.
 Monitoring & Alarms
 Because of cloud agnostic deployment the following technologies are initial target
 - grafana
 - prometeus
 - ELK (optional)

 But this is yet clear how good is the given tech stack to ML Ops.

 ### 5.7.
 Cost
 $300-500 per month

 ### 5.8.
 Integration points
-Game Environment is our main integration point.
-Usually this is a custom real-time JSON over Web Sockets protocol.
-It is assumed that Game Environment provides sample clients in a different languages.
-Data parsing and normalization is required.
-Data collection and batching is required.
+- public News Feeds integration

 ### 5.9.
 Risks & Uncertainties
 Model quality
 Data accuracy
 Model evaluation accuracy
-Training time
+Tuning time
 Infra cost

 ## 6. Appendix

 ### 6.1.
 Alternatives

-What alternatives did you consider and exclude?
+TBD: What alternatives did you consider and exclude?
 List pros and cons of each alternative and the rationale for your decision.

 ### 6.2.
 Experiment Results

-Share any results of offline experiments that you conducted.
+TBD: Share any results of offline experiments that you conducted.

 ### 6.3.
 Performance benchmarks

-Share any performance benchmarks you ran (e.g., throughput vs. latency vs. instance size/count).
+TBD: Share any performance benchmarks you ran (e.g., throughput vs. latency vs. instance size/count).

 ### 6.4.
 Milestones & Timeline

-What are the key milestones for this system and the estimated timeline?
+TBD: What are the key milestones for this system and the estimated timeline?

 ### 6.5.
 Glossary

-Define and link to business or technical terms.
+TBD: Define and link to business or technical terms.

 ### 6.6.
 References

-Add references that you might have consulted for your methodology.
+TBD: Add references that you might have consulted for your methodology.